Nationals, Astros cancel workouts over virus testing delays - WHIZ News

 The Oakland Athletics have yet to have a full-squad workout as they await test results, with manager Bob Melvin optimistic it could be soon.
 The Arizona Diamondbacks pushed back Monday’s workout a few hours, hoping to get additional results from tests that were taken on Friday.

-Chicago Cubs third baseman Kris Bryant said some teammates hadn’t been tested in seven or eight days.

-“I think if we really want this to succeed, we’re going to have to figure that out,” Bryant said.
+“I think if we really want this to succeed, we’re going to have to figure that out,” said Chicago Cubs third baseman Kris Bryant, who voiced concern that some teammates haven’t been tested in a week.
 “If you can’t really nail the easy part, which is right now … we’ve got a big hill to climb.”

 Meanwhile, players continue to test positive or opt out of playing.